Developer-Autodesk/adn_viewer_gem_test_app/README.md

 rails server
 ```

 You should have a rails server up and running on http://localhost:3000 now.
-Shut it down for now and follow these steps (or you may keep it running but restart it when you're done with these instructions):
+Follow these steps to setup uploading and the viewer:

 Now generate a controller, a function within and its corresponding view:
 ```